Murray Bridge, South Australia: Sport

 Murray Bridge is also home to the River Murray Football League, which plays Australian rules football.
 The league consists of the Murray Bridge-based clubs of Ramblers and Imperials and the district teams of Mypolonga, Mannum, Tailem Bend, Jervois and Meningie.

 In 2005 the city's golf course, Murray Bridge Golf Club, held the State's premier regional junior team event, the Brett Ogle Cup (named after the Australian Professional golfer Brett Ogle).
 The home team went undefeated and qualified for the state final, losing narrowly.
 The team had not previously experienced such success; junior golf in the region has since obtained a higher profile.

 Another sporting association in Murray Bridge is the Murray Bridge Amateur Swim Club (The Cods) which competes in meets with other clubs, as well as Country Championships (a large meet for all of the rural South Australian swim clubs) and state and national championships.

-Murray Bridge is also the home of the Murray Bridge Racing Club, Murray Bridge & District Table Tennis Association, and holds the 24-hour Australian International Pedal Prix race annually in September.
+Murray Bridge is also the home of the Murray Bridge Racing Club, Murray Bridge and District Table Tennis Association, and holds the 24-hour Australian International Pedal Prix race annually in September.
 Murray Bridge Lutheran Tennis Club plays hard court tennis on their home courts based at Christian Reserve.
 Hard court tennis is hosted by various clubs throughout the community, including Jervois, Brinkley, Mannum, Mypolonga and Tailem Bend as well as clubs within the township.
 Hard court tennis is played on both Friday nights and Saturday mornings.
 There are both Junior and senior divisions.
 Friday night tennis offers a social alternative, often offering barbecues and after-game drinks.
 Lawn tennis is played at Sturt Reserve on Saturday mornings and afternoons from October to February, and is organised by the Murray Bridge Lawn Tennis Association.

 Murray Bridge is also known for its basketball, having won numerous State Country Championships and many of its young players going on to represent South Australia in the National Championships.

 Murray Bridge is also home to the Murray Bridge Speedway which has been in operation since 1958.
 Located on the eastern side of the River, the speedway is a 360 m long dirt track racing venue that caters to both motorcycle speedway and car racing, hosting numerous Australian and South Australian championships during its existence.
 On 12 November 2011 the speedway hosted its first ever World Championship event when it will host the FIM 2011 World Sidecar speedway Championship with Murray Bridge's own Jesse Headland winning the title as passenger to NSW based rider Darrin Treloar.
 Headland was the winner of the 2010 Championship in England with his father Mick Headland.